Ravens–Steelers rivalry

-The Ravens–Steelers rivalry is a National Football League (NFL) rivalry between the Baltimore Ravens and the Pittsburgh Steelers.
-It is widely considered to be one of the greatest, most intense, and physical rivalries in the NFL.
+The Ravens–Steelers rivalry is a National Football League (NFL) rivalry between the Baltimore Ravens and Pittsburgh Steelers.

 Both teams are members of the American Football Conference North (AFC North) division (formerly the AFC Central).
 Since the Ravens' inception in 1996, they have played at least twice a year, often for divisional supremacy.
 Both teams are known for fielding tough, hard-hitting defensive squads, giving their games an extra element of physical intensity.

-The Steelers lead the overall series, 33–25.
-The two teams have met in the postseason four times, with the Steelers owning a 3–1 advantage.
-They are the only two teams in the AFC North to have won the Super Bowl; the Steelers have six Super Bowl titles and the Ravens have two, with each team winning two titles since the rivalry started.
+The Steelers and Ravens are the sole teams in the AFC North that have claimed Super Bowl victories.
+The Steelers boast six Super Bowl championships, while the Ravens have won two, with both teams achieving two titles since the inception of their rivalry.
+Despite the relatively recent inception of the rivalry in 1996, the Ravens–Steelers rivalry is widely considered one of the most iconic and fiercest rivalries in the NFL today.

+The Steelers lead the overall series, 36–27.
+The two teams have met five times in the playoffs, with the Steelers holding a 3–2 record.